mdtanker/python_package_template/CONTRIBUTING.md

 Follow all the above instructions for formatting.
 Push your changes to a new or existing Pull Request.
 Once the automated GitHub Actions run (and pass), merge the PR into the main branch.

+Open a new issue, selecting the `Release-Checklist` template, and follow the direction there.

 ### PyPI (pip)
 PyPI release are made automatically via GitHub actions whenever a pull request is merged.